Jguer/yay/README.md

 ### `Out Of Date AUR Packages` message is displayed, why doesn't `yay` update them?
   This means the package has been flagged out of date on the AUR but maintainer has not updated the `PKGBUILD` yet.

+### Yay doesn't install dependencies added to PKGBUILD during installation.
+  Yay resolves all dependencies ahead of time.
+You are free to edit the PKGBUILD in anyway but any problems you cause are your own and should not be reported unless they can be reproduced with the original PKGBUILD.

 ## Examples of Custom Operations

 * `yay <Search Term>` presents package selection menu